Anita-devops/Project3/Project3.md

 ### Testing Backend Code without Frontend using RESTful API

--In this project, we will use Postman to test our API.
+- In this project, we will use Postman to test our API.

 [To Install POSTMAN](https://www.postman.com/downloads/)

 -You should test all the API endpoints and make sure they are working.
 For the endpoints that require body, you should send JSON back with the necessary fields since it’s what we setup in our code.

--Open Postman
+- Open Postman

--create a POST request to the API http://<PublicIP-or-PublicDNS>:5000/api/todos.
+- create a POST request to the API http://<PublicIP-or-PublicDNS>:5000/api/todos.

 *This request sends a new task to our To-Do list so the application could store it in the database.*